Leicester: Economy

+Good Growth for Cities Index

+The city of Leicester is regularly rated as the best place to live and work in the East Midlands.
+The Good Growth for Cities Index is an annual study which ranks UK cities based on a range of economic factors.
+In 2022, the Index placed Leicester 14th out of 50 UK cities and the best performing city in the East Midlands.
+In 2023, the index ranked Leicester first of seven East Midlands cities, and 16th overall across the country.
+In 2024, the Good Growth for Cities Index again rated Leicester as the best performing city in the East Midlands, and 20th overall out of 52 other UK cities.

 Textiles

-The city has historically had a strong association with the production of textiles, clothing and shoes.
+The city has historically had a strong association with the production of textiles, clothing and footwear.
 While important companies such as Corah, Liberty Shoes and Equity Shoes have closed, companies such as Next and Boden are still active and ASOS and New Look manufacture in the city.
-Moreover, in recent years the higher transport prices and longer lead-times associated with globalised production in Asia mean some textile manufacturers are locating to the city.
+Moreover, in recent years the higher transport prices and longer lead-times associated with globalised production in Asia has led some textile manufacturers to locate to the city.

 There have long been concerns about the working conditions in this sector.
 Leicester's garment district is home to more than 1,000 factories employing as many as 10,000 workers.
 It has received fewer than 60 health and safety inspections and only 28 fire inspections since October 2017.
 HMRC has made just 36 visits checking on compliance with minimum wage legislation; it has issued penalties to fewer than 10 textile firms and claimed just over £100,000 in arrears relating to 143 workers.
-Research at the University of Leicester in 2010 and published in 2015 found there were 11,700 employees where 75-90% were being paid £3 per hour, which was less than half of the then legal minimum wage.
+Research at the University of Leicester in 2010 and published in 2015 found there were 11,700 employees in the East Midlands garment industry.
+75-90% of them were being paid £3 per hour, which was less than half of the then legal minimum wage.
 In 2017 Peter Soulsby, Mayor of Leicester called together 40 regulatory organisations to coordinate a response.
-He aimed to make sure that Leicester had the highest standards of employment; that workers are properly paid, well trained and work in safe environments, In 2020 the HSE was alerted to COVID-19 non-compliance.
+He aimed to make sure that Leicester had the highest standards of employment; that workers are properly paid, well trained and work in safe environments, In 2020 the HSE was alerted to COVID-19 non-compliance, made inspections and gave advice.